yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 **Primary, secondary and tertiary colors** [2]

-There are 12 main colors on the color wheel.
-In the RGB color wheel, these hues are red, orange, yellow, chartreuse green, green, spring green, cyan, azure, blue, violet, magenta and rose.
+There are `12 main colors` on the color wheel.
+In the `RGB` color wheel, these hues are red, orange, yellow, chartreuse green, green, spring green, cyan, azure, blue, violet, magenta and rose.

-The color wheel can be divided into primary, secondary and tertiary colors.
+The color wheel can be divided into `primary`, `secondary` and `tertiary` colors.

 **Primary colors** in the RGB color wheel are the colors that, added together, create pure white light.
 These colors are red, green and blue.